helrond/clbsj.org/_posts/2025-12-02-giving-ourselves-over.md

 Where have you heard this message of late -- the message to lay down our lives and give ourselves over to the Great Work?
 I was blessed to encounter it recently in an audacious review of James W. Douglass’s new book, _Martyrs to the Unspeakable_, submitted by Wes Howard-Brook.
 [Click here to read Wes's review](https://clbsj.org/news/2025/12/02/a-review-of-martyrs-to-the-unspeakable-by-james-w-douglass/).

-I’m also reminded of a song which, while not reflecting directly on the scripture, for me is contains a lucid “midrash” on this passage: “Hurt” by Nine Inch Nails, and especially the [touchingly raw cover by Johnny Cash](https://youtu.be/8AHCfZTRGiI?si=nGkbRPyBwY-kGp5g), presents the confession of a person who has suffered greatly, and also caused great suffering.
-After laying down all the posturing that pretends either is not the case, the song finds new and different energy at the end — and the singer adds an epilogue:
+I’m also reminded of a song which, while not reflecting directly on the scripture, for me is contains a lucid “midrash” on this passage: “Hurt” by Nine Inch Nails, and especially the [touchingly raw cover by Johnny Cash](https://youtu.be/8AHCfZTRGiI?si=nGkbRPyBwY-kGp5g), presents the confession of a person who has suffered greatly, and has also caused great suffering.
+After laying down all the posturing that pretends either is not the case, the song finds new and different energy at the end:

 > If I could start again
 a million miles away